msrkp/hacker-roadmap/README.md

 - Participated in CTFs
 - Find some interesting bugs in real-world application
 - Wrote blogs and published very good research
+- Made connections in meetups, on-site CTFs and conferences

 You can either continue earning via bug bounties and research like few people who do full-time bug hunting.
 Or join a company like I did by using the blogs as leverage.